PeterHickman/Legion/README.md

 run scripts/package.sh install nscd
 ```

-The first step is to make sure that the existing packages are up to date and then install the various packages that we will need.
+The first step is to make sure that the existing packages are up to date and then install the packages that we will need.
 Of all the packages `ruby` is the only essential one as it is required later in the bootstrap process.

-Commands like `run scripts/updates.sh` tell Legion to upload the file `updates.sh` from the `scripts` directory that came with Legion to the target machine and run it there. `updates.sh` itself is just a bash script.
+Commands like `run scripts/updates.sh` tell Legion to upload the file `updates.sh` from the `scripts` directory that came with Legion to the target machine and run it there. `updates.sh` is an ordinary bash script.

 ```
 run scripts/bootstrap/sshlogin_group.sh